MawuliAgamah/nlp-sentiment-analysis/README.md

 # sentiments

-This is a tool i am working that provides a GUI for users to perform sentiment analysis on text data which has been scraped from either reddit , twitter or google news.
+This is a tool i am working that provides a GUI for users to perform natural language processing methods, which includes exploratory data analysis and sentiment analysis on text data which has been scraped from either reddit , twitter or google news.